 Back in the day, dog owners thought tail docking prevented rabies.
-They also docked tails to strengthen dogs’ backs and to prevent injuries during fights.
+They also docked tails to strengthen dogs’ backs and to prevent injuries.
 Hunting dogs also had their tails cropped to avoid catching infections while running through vegetation.

 You may be interested in: Why Does My Dog Walk In Circles Around Me?